 El Rincon de Sabor – it has a small tapas bar inside but they staff are lovely and really decent free tapas.

 La Marinera Marisqueria – if you walk past on a weekend, it’s absolutely packed – it’s mainly seafood but very local with an amazing atmosphere.
-You get tapas at the bar and traditional reataurant food at the tables.
-In fact, this square has a few places if you fancied doing a tapas tour: Starrs tapas and Bar Turry are just opposite.
+You get tapas at the bar and traditional restaurant food at the tables.
+In fact, this square has a few places if you fancied doing a tapas tour: such as Bar Turry just opposite.

 Just a couple of extra places to mention – Il Molino.
 I haven’t been for a few years as it doesn’t even really get going until 11pm but it’s an amazing place to go on the weekends, especially on Fridays and Saturdays but it’s a beautiful, hidden very local Flamenco bar where locals dance to local Spanish guitar players (it’s not a touristy place with a show, it’s more for people just to enjoy the music) – Jose Manuel is a fantastic singer who usually plays (and sometimes a man sits by him as he plays and weaves baskets).
 At midnight, they turn off all the lights and he sings to a statue of virgin Mary with a candle – it is so beautiful and brings a tear to your eye.
 The only thing I would suggest here is to share a jug of Sangria as it’s far cheaper than spirits.